Birds

 Buteo rufofuscus

-We regularly see a Jackal Buzzard in the area.
+We regularly see a Jackal Buzzard in the area we live.
 They often interact with the Yellow-billed Kites in dramatic aerial displays.
-We also spotted one whilst horse riding at Mount Ceder.
+We also spotted one while horse riding at Mount Ceder.

 Unfortunately, I do not have a camera capable of taking a shot of one…